kemitchell/square-one-forms/confidentiality-ip.md

 ## License

+### License Grant

 As far as the law allows, you give the company a license for all rights in _Covered Intellectual Property_ that aren't assigned under [Assignment](#assignment), as well as any _Intellectual Property Rights_ of others that you use in work for the company.

+### State License Exceptions

+If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can license to the company, such as Utah title 34 chapter 39, the license does cover those _Intellectual Property Rights_.

+### Scope of License

-That license allows the company to do anything that would otherwise infringe _Intellectual Property Rights_, and to sublicense others to do so.
+The license allows the company to do anything that would otherwise infringe _Intellectual Property Rights_, and to sublicense others to do so.
 The license isn't limited in time or otherwise, and you can't revoke it.

+### Exclusivity

 As far as possible, the license is also exclusive, so you can't license the same _Intellectual Property Rights_ to anyone else.
 However, the license for any _Intellectual Property Rights_ covered by [State Invention Assignment Exceptions](#state-invention-assignment-exceptions) is nonexclusive.

 ## Moral Rights